I can move things with my mind.

 He swung his sword at me and I flinched, thinking he was about to impale me, when he sliced the ropes off my wrists and ankles.
 I rubbed my wrists in relief.

-The boy yanked me up off of the chair, holding his sword against my throat to keep me from running away.
+Kai yanked me up off of the chair, holding his sword tip against my back to keep me from running away.
 He took me out of the dark room and down an equally dark hall.
 I heard eerily faint voices from all around, like whispers of the wind, and footsteps walking back and forth.
 We weren’t alone here.

 “So where we goin’?”
 I asked casually.